mohamed591195/coffee-store/README.md

 for coffee pods list
 > localhost:8000/cp/?param1=val&param2=val..

-also there is paths for details but using ids but not tested yes
+also there is paths for details using ids but not tested yet